Liqwid-Labs/LiqwidDAO-Constitution/LiqwidDAO-Constitution-v01.md

 **Section 5.3 - Conflicts of Interest.** Any potential conflicts of interest held by partnership negotiators, LiqwidDAO Core Contributors, LiqwidDAO Core Unit team leads, or partner organization leadership shall be disclosed to the LiqwidDAO Membership when a partnership proposal is presented.
 This shall include but is not limited to affiliation with the partner organization, significant holdings of tokens issued by the partner organization, and proposed individual compensation of LiqwidDAO contributors.
 LiqwidDAO Membership shall determine whether a potential conflict of interest is disqualifying or can be managed with appropriate mitigation strategies overseen by an unbiased individual or entity.

 **Section 5.4 - Ratifying Partnerships.** Partnerships shall be ratified through the proposal process.
 Prospective partnerships may be announced but will not have official standing until the related proposal is passed.

 **Section 5.5 - Partnership Limitations.** LiqwidDAO reserves the right to withdraw from a partnership at any time by a vote of Membership through the proposal process.
 All products made for partnerships shall follow the development spirit of LiqwidDAO to place code under an open license.
-The participation in a joint venture partnership to create a specific product or engage in a project shall not be confused with a general partnership where a new business enttity is created.
+The participation in a joint venture partnership to create a specific product or engage in a project shall not be confused with a general partnership where a new business entity is created.

 # Article VI - Member Removal and Exit

-**Section 6.1 - Member Removal Procedures.** Removal procedures shall be goverened by the Handbook.
+**Section 6.1 - Member Removal Procedures.** Removal procedures shall be governed by the Handbook.

 **Section 6.2 - Material Adverse Exception Event.** Notwithstanding anything to the contrary set forth in Section 4, if there is a Material Adverse Exception Event, then the rules and procedures set forth in this clause shall determine the rights and obligations of the LQ Governance Token Holders relating to the LiqwidDAO property.